Mister-Corn/django-tdd/Notes.md

 ```

 Python script checks if it’s been executed from the command line, rather than just imported by another script).
 We call `unittest.main()`, which launches the unittest test runner, which will automatically find test classes and methods in the file and run them.

+## Unit Tests

+Unit tests test a particular function of code.
+Another way of looking at it:

+> Unit tests test the application from the inside, from the point of view of the programmer.